50417/phd/README.md

 ```

 Now build or test whatever bazel targets you'd like.
 Use `bazel query //...` to
 list the available targets.
-E.g. to run the entire test suite, run:
+E.g. to run the specific test suite, run:

 ```bash
 $ bazel test //lib/labm8:fs_test